Exploring Fatty Liver Disease: The Impact of NR and NMN on Liver Health and Glucose Regulation

 Mechanisms of Action:

-NR’s ability to increase NAD+ levels may support metabolic functions and cellular repair, though its direct impact on liver fat reduction appears limited.
+NR’s ability to increase NAD+ levels may support metabolic functions and cellular repair, although its direct impact on liver fat reduction appears limited.

 Study Limitations:

-The lack of significant primary outcomes suggests that NR alone may not be sufficient for managing fatty liver disease, indicating a need for further research.
+The lack of significant primary outcomes indicates that NR alone may not be sufficient for managing fatty liver disease, highlighting the need for further research.

 Nicotinamide Mononucleotide (NMN) and Its Role in Glucose Regulation